 3. A feed of personalized content

-Edge chooses the feed topics based on your browsing history, interactions you’ve had with Cortana, and personal data like where you're currently located (for the weather reports).
-You can also customize what you see by clicking on the cog icon to the top right of this page.
+Edge chooses the feed topics based on your browsing history, interactions you’ve had with Cortana, and personal data such as your current location (for weather reports).
+You can also customize what you see by clicking on the cog icon in the top right of this page.

-4. Perfect integration with Windows 10
+4. Smooth integration with Windows 10

 Edge also integrates neatly with other Microsoft products, like the Windows Defender antivirus tool for spotting dangerous sites.
 While Chrome and Firefox still work perfectly well on Windows 10, the experience is a bit more seamless when you’re using all-Microsoft programs.

 7. Reading support

-9. Accessible on Windows S
+9. Windows S Mode accessibility